Mary Benson (campaigner): Activism and writing

-Benson became acquainted with the author Alan Paton, and read his novel Cry, the Beloved Country (1948), whose main theme was racial discrimination in South Africa.
+Benson became acquainted with the author Alan Paton, and read his novel Cry, the Beloved Country (1948), the main theme of which was racial discrimination in South Africa.
 This affected her greatly, and she became a campaigner for the rights of black South Africans.

 She worked with Michael Scott (who, in 1946, was the first white man to be jailed for resisting South Africa's racial laws), becoming his secretary in 1950.
 With Scott, Benson helped to found the African Bureau.

 In 1957, Benson was appointed secretary to the Treason Trial Defence Fund.
 In 1961, Benson took on another secretarial role, moving to Natal to assist Chief Albert Lutuli when he was awarded the Nobel Peace Prize.

 Through all this work, Benson became familiar with the African National Congress (ANC).
 She assisted Nelson Mandela's escape from South Africa in 1962, and interviewed several prominent figures in the ANC, including Walter Sisulu and James Calata.
 Based upon these experiences, she wrote the first general history of the ANC: The African Patriots (London: Faber & Faber, 1964).

 She testified to the United Nations Committee on Apartheid in 1963, and was the first South African to do so.
 She was placed under house arrest and "banned" in 1966.
 She subsequently left the country and lived in exile, settling in London, England.

 Benson's biography of Nelson Mandela, Nelson Mandela: the Man and the Movement (1986), was the second biography of Nelson Mandela to be written.
 It was banned in apartheid South African upon its publication.